-Con Edison may limit total combined funding for any project at any time.
+The Joint Efficiency Providers reserve the right to limit total combined funding for any project at any time.

-2.9 Financing Options
+2.10 Financing Options

-2.9.1 Green Jobs - Green New York Financing
+2.10.1 Green Jobs - Green New York Financing

 NYSERDA administers the Green Jobs - Green New York ("GJGNY") Residential Financing Program, which was authorized by Title 9-A of Article 8 of the Public Authorities Law of the State of New York, as amended (known as the Green Jobs - Green New York Act) to finance energy audits and energy efficiency retrofits or improvements, including solar energy and other renewable installations, for the owners of residential one- to four-family buildings ("GJGNY Loan").